Examples of Checks And Balances

 Introduction

-Checks and balances system in government was set up to guarantee the even distribution of power among the branches of government.
-The United States constitution framers (those who write constitution) set up a system that shares power among the three branches of the United States government, these branches are:
+A checks and balances system in government was set up to guarantee the even distribution of power among the branches of government.
+The United States constitution framers (those who wrote Constitution) set up a system that shares power among the three branches of the United States government; these branches are:

-The constitution was written also control and limit the use of power in each of the branches of government.
+The Constitution was also written to control and limit the use of power in each branch of government.

 Legislature